Microsoft Access VBA Tutorials for self-paced learning, Class Modules, SQL Techniques, and AI Integration Guides.

 In either case, the links are given below for easy access.

-The Dictionary Object is not part of Microsoft Access VBA.
-It is part of the VBScript Language used on Web Pages.
-To use the Dictionary Object in Microsoft Access we must directly create an object in VBA Program.
-There are two ways we can do this in Microsoft Access VBA:
+The Dictionary Object is not natively part of Microsoft Access VBA; it originates from VBScript, commonly used on web pages.
+To use a Dictionary Object in Access, we need to create it in a VBA program.
+There are two ways to accomplish this in Microsoft Access VBA:

-A. With the use of Ms-Access Function CreateObject().
+A. With the use of the MS Access function CreateObject().

 Dim d As Object